-If you don’t already know about the mixer brush tool in photoshop, you are missing out on a hidden gem!
+If you don’t already know how to use the mixer brush tool in photoshop, you are missing out on a hidden gem!
 When used in combination with frequency separation, the mixer brush is a powerful skin retouching tool that allows you to blend colour and tones in your image in a technique similar to working with wet paint on a canvas

 For those photographers who love to create painterly style portraits, learning how to use the mixer brush effectively will help you transform elements of your portrait.